About the VMR self-service portal

 - End-users sign in to the VMR portal via their web browser by supplying a username and password that is authenticated against an LDAP / Active Directory server.
 These are typically the same credentials they use to access their other applications within their organization.

-- If there are multiple VMRs with the same Owner's email address the user is able to select which VMR they want to configure.
+- If there are multiple VMRs that can be managed, the user can select which VMR they want to configure.

-- The VMR portal uses the Pexip Infinity management API to apply any updates to the VMR configuration on the Management Node.
+- The VMR portal uses the Pexip Infinity management API to apply any updates to branding or the VMR configuration on the Management Node.

 - The updates are replicated out to all Conferencing Nodes where they will be applied to any new conferences in that VMR.